uenoB/minissg/packages/vite-plugin-minissg/README.md

 The value of the `id` property is a string of a unique identifier of this client-side module.
 You can overwrite or delete it if it is not needed.
-A supposed usage of this identifier is to find particular HTML elements generated by server-side code from client-side code.
+A supposed usage of `id` is to find particular HTML elements generated by server-side code from client-side code.

 ### Renderer for a Module Itself

 Sometimes it is convenient if a module can obtain the renderer associated to itself.
-A special module named `virtual:minissg/render` provides it.
+A special module named `virtual:minissg/self?renderer` provides it.
-The default export of `virtual:minissg/render` is the rendering function of the importer.
+The default export of `virtual:minissg/self?renderer` is the rendering function of the importer.
 The actual type of the rendering function depends on its definition.